-Adobe recently came out with Lightroom Classic CC, a subscription service that gives photographers a chance to forget about Lightroom 6 and gain access to a rich variety of perks.
-However, this update hasn’t appealed to everyone.
+Adobe recently came out with Lightroom Classic CC.
+It is a subscription service that gives photographers a chance to forget about Adobe Lightroom 6.
+They’ll also gain access to a rich variety of perks like the Adobe Creative Cloud.
+But, this update hasn’t appealed to everyone.

-If you don’t want to switch over to the newest version of Lightroom, here are 6 things you need to know about its previous version.
+Don’t want to switch over to the newest version of Lightroom?
+There are six things you need to know about its previous version.

 6. Lightroom 6 Will Immediately Disappear If You Update It

-If you upgrade to the latest version of Lightroom, you’ll automatically get a 7-day trial for Lightroom CC, a subscription service that costs at least $9.99 per month (this depends on the service you choose.)
+If you upgrade to the latest version of Lightroom standalone, you’ll get a 7-day trial for Lightroom CC.
+This is a subscription service that costs at least $9.99 per month (this depends on the service you choose.)

 While these features are appealing, not every photographer will find them useful.
-It’s not surprising that so many people were confused by the unexpected automatic upgrade.
+It’s not surprising that some confusion came with the upgrade.

-Fortunately, you can switch back to Lightroom 6 without having to subscribe to its latest version.
+Fortunately, you can switch back to Lightroom 6.
+All without having to subscribe to its latest version.

-Uninstall Lightroom CC, download Lightroom 6, and uncheck Remove old versions (you’ll find this in Advanced Options) when Lightroom asks you to update to the newest version.
+First, uninstall Lightroom CC.
+Download Adobe Lightroom 6, and uncheck Remove old versions (you’ll find this in Advanced Options).

 This will give you access to the trial version without getting rid of Lightroom 6.